SEEN HIM? Police Seek Jersey City Man, 42, Accused Of Sexually Assaulting Multiple Children

 A warrant has been issued for the arrest of Will Salomon-Lopez, of Jersey City, who is facing charges of second-degree sexual assault by contact (three counts) and second- and third-degree endangering the welfare of a child (three counts), Hudson County Prosecutor Esther Suarez said in a release Monday.

-The alleged assaults occurred at a Jersey City home and involved children who knew Salomon-Lopez as a family friend, Suarez said.
+The alleged assaults occurred at a Jersey City home and involved children who knew Salomon-Lopez as a family friend.
+The last assault occurred in April, Suarez said.

 Salomon-Lopez is described as a shorter man with a medium build and may be known by another alias, authorities said.